 Third Fridays, 5:30–6 pm

-The idea of “slow art” has its origins in the “slow food” movement centered on the deliberate enjoyment and appreciation of food that began in Italy in the late 1980s.
-From this transformation in the way we eat came myriad “slow” movements that address other areas of life, such as travel, fashion, and art.
-The aim of the slow art movement is to deliberately break from the frenetic pace of modern life to simply enjoy works of art in a deliberate and unhurried fashion.
-Tadao Ando’s architecture foregrounds simple materials and straightforward form; thus, the Modern is an elegant vehicle in which to shift into this unhurried way of approaching art.
-Led by a docent the third Friday of each month, Slow Art at the Modern features a 30-minute tour beginning at 5:30 pm.
-By attending to a single artwork, visitors will be given the room necessary to think about the myriad dimensions of the piece before them.
-Slowing down never looked so good.
+The idea of “slow art” has its origins in the “slow food” movement centered on the enjoyment and appreciation of food that began in Italy in the late 1980s.
+The aim of the slow art movement is to break from the frenetic pace of modern life to simply enjoy works of art in a deliberate and unhurried fashion.
+Led by a Modern docent the third Friday of each month, Slow Art at the Modern features a 30-minute tour beginning at 5:30 pm that focuses on one work of art.